joachimschmidt557/nochfragen/README.md

 Any user can upvote a question, but a session cannot give more than one upvote for a single question.

-`gutefrage` uses redis as an emphemeral storage backend.
+`nochfragen` uses redis as an emphemeral storage backend.

 ## Building